Microservice-API-Patterns/LakesideMutual/FAQ.md

 Setting core.autocrlf to true will automatically convert the file encodings to CRLF on a checkout and convert them back to LF on a commit.
 This ensures that you will have all files encoded according to your operating system, while maintaining a consistent LF encoding on the repository.

-Since Mac OSX and Unix work with LF encodings, it is recommended to use the following setting on those two operating systems.
+Since Linux and macOS work with LF encodings, it is recommended to use the following setting on those two operating systems.
 ```bash
 git config core.autocrlf input
 ```